Brand Name: Xarelto

 - From rivaroxaban to warfarin: No clinical trial data are available; INR measurements made during coadministration with warfarin may not be useful for determining the appropriate dose of warfarin; one approach is to discontinue rivaroxaban and begin both a parenteral anticoagulant and warfarin at the time the next dose of rivaroxaban would have been taken

-- From rivaroxaban and transitional to rapid-onset anticoagulant: Discontinue rivaroxaban and five first dose of other anticoagulant at the time the next rivaroxaban dose would have been taken
+- From rivaroxaban and transitional to rapid-onset anticoagulant: Discontinue rivaroxaban and five first doses of another anticoagulant at the time the next rivaroxaban dose would have been taken

 Pediatric: Safety and efficacy not established